-You apply triggers based in the behaviors of the people involved.
+You apply triggers based on the behaviors of the people involved.
 This automated process is the same as behavioral marketing automation.

 A trigger is the signal to send.

-This means that you do not need to send all your emails at once.
+This means that you do not need to send all your email campaigns at once.
 Trigger-based sending is a dynamic and intelligent way to schedule.
-It works more efficiently, it is scalable and very simple.
+It works more efficiently, is scalable, and is very simple.
 How can something be so good all at once?
 Technology.

-This means that you can prepare your emails or series of emails before you send them.
-You set the logical time, event and other criteria of the email delivery.
+This means that you can prepare your emails or series of email campaigns before you send them.
+You set the logical time, event, and other criteria of the email delivery.
 The occurrence of the event or the fulfillment of the criteria is the trigger.
 The trigger signals the created broadcast that it can be sent now.
 And so it does.

-For example, a trigger can be the event of a person subscribing to your emails.
+For example, a trigger can be the event of a person subscribing to your email campaigns.
 This new subscriber can be sent a welcome email.
 This email can be a one-off email or a series, depending on what resonates with your brand better.
-You can choose to send the email immediately, after a certain period of time or after they authenticate their sign up.
+You can choose to send the email immediately, after a certain period of time, or after they authenticate their sign-up.

 No Triggers, No Luck

-With Mumara’ intelligent marketing automation here’s what happens:
+With Mumara’s intelligent marketing automation here’s what happens:

 With triggers, you only need to set up the triggers and let the emails happen on their own.
 This allows you to let each user uniquely receive the email, based on their activity or status.
-This will happen in the background for each new user, you can continue to send other emails, create other campaigns and more.
+This will happen in the background for each new user, you can continue to send other email marketing campaigns, create other campaigns, and more.

 The subscriber activity is only one of the ways in which a trigger works.
 There are others as well, of course.
 Though the mechanism remains the same.
 The email is scheduled upon a trigger.
 Until it happens the email rests.